rajakolluru/cheniledocs.github.io/pages/codex-docs/056-chenile-service-registry-guide.md

 - `org.chenile.service.registry.configuration`

 This makes the registry itself available as a Chenile service within that application.

+If you are hosting the central registry in production, treat `serviceregistryService` as stateful operational infrastructure:

+- back it with a real database rather than transient storage
+- monitor `GET /serviceregistry/diagnostics`
+- require version bumps for any remotely visible contract change
+- keep cleanup SQL and uniqueness migration steps under change control

 ## Reading from the registry